Traffic rules for cyclists

 A safe cyclist knows the importance of looking around and making eye-contact in traffic.
 It enables you to anticipate to all sorts of unexpected situations.
 And if you look around you, you unconsciously give information to other road users.
 It is an unwritten rule in the Netherlands that road users expect each other to do so.

-Traffic can seem quite complex and the Dutch rules can be very different from the ones in your country.
-If, after reading this website, you are not completely convinced that you fully master the rules and understand the described traffic situations, try to approach your fellow students.
-Exchanging experiences and knowledge with others can help you to deal with difficult situations.
+Traffic can seem quite complex and the Dutch rules can be very different from the ones you are used to.
+This website should help you master the Dutch rules and understand the described traffic situations.
+If this website does not suffice, ask a fellow (Dutch) student.
+Exchanging experiences and knowledge with others can help you deal with difficult (traffic) situations.

 Don't forget to have a look at more complex traffic situations presented on this website as well.